Exabyte-io/documentation/README.md

-# Exabyte Public Documentation
+# Exabyte.io Documentation

-This repository holds public documentation for exabyte.io.
+Exabyte.io is an cloud-native accessible and collaborative environment for materials modeling from nanoscale.
+With the help of the platform, users can design new materials online and predict the properties of these materials using simulations.
+The present documentation explains how the platform works in details.
 Currently deployed version is available at [this link](http://docs.exabyte.io).

 ## Setup